wanx-troopers/wanx-troopers.github.io/loras/part-02.md

 * global_style
 * sim2real

+Mora LoRa-s are [promised](https://github.com/EzioBy/Ditto/issues/3) in the future.

 Each works on top of for VACE + WAN 2.1 + CausVid;
 testing yielded mixed results;
 can convert videos containing humans into animated styles, etc;
 often insert a human if there isn't one already.

+> Ditto is vace minus controlnet, pretty much a restyle

 The node chain is VACE -> Wan 2.1 -> Ditto; VACE strength 0.975 recommended;
 [example prompts](https://github.com/EzioBy/Ditto/blob/main/inference/example_prompts.txt).